Detroit Public Schools Community District: Financial crisis

 Before the district occupied the Fisher Building, its headquarters were in the Macabees Building in Midtown Detroit.
 The district paid the owner of the Fisher Building $24.1 million in 2002 so the district could occupy five floors in the building.
 This was more than the owner of the Fisher Building paid to buy the building one year earlier.
 The district's emergency financial manager, Robert Bobb, said in 2009 that he was investigating how the school board agreed to the lease in the Fisher Building.
 Reginald Turner, who served on Detroit School Board from 2000 to 2003, said that he was told that it would be less expensive to occupy the Fisher Building than it would to remodel the Maccabees Building.

-In November 2004 an election in Detroit was held since the state takeover was sunsetting.
-On a 66% margin the voters agreed to return to having an elected school board.
+On a 66% margin the voters agreed to return to having an elected school board in November 2004.
 The board was selected in November 2005 and began its term in January 2006.
 The final full year that the board was in full control was the 2007–2008 fiscal year.
 By that time DPS had a $200 million deficit.
 The district's deficit was $369.5 million by the end of the 2007–2008 fiscal year, and its long-term debt was $1.5 billion.

+Emergency financial management

+The District was under a state-appointed Emergency Manager from 2009 to 2017.
+The Emergency Manager had powers to make all financial decisions unilaterally.
+From 2009 to 2011, DPS finances were managed by Robert Bobb, and from 2011 to January 2015, by Roy Roberts who was appointed by Governor Rick Snyder.
+In January 2015, Governor Snyder appointed Darnell Earley as Roberts' successor.
+Earley resigned in February 2016 in the wake of criticism of his decision, when he was Emergency Manager over Flint, Michigan, to switch that city's water supply to the Flint River, resulting in the Flint water crisis.